ScottTunstall/LeetcodeValidNumber/README.md

 # LeetcodeValidNumber
 My solution to the Valid Number HARD problem on Leetcode.

+This is for study purposes ONLY.
+You are not allowed to submit this code or derivatives to Leetcode.
+Don't be a cheat!

 ## Iteration 1 (the one currently committed):

 Runtime: 104 ms, faster than 39.27% of C# online submissions for Valid Number.